pylSER/Deep-Reinforcement-learning-Mountain-Car/README.md

 # A SUPER QUICK way to train MountainCar using DQN

-Reinforcement Learning DQN - using OpenAI gym MountainCar
+Reinforcement Learning DQN - using OpenAI gym Mountain Car

 - Keras
 - gym